RubyRubenstahl/artikcloud-ProxyHub/README.md

 * Wemo
 * Z-Way

-The following virtual devices are non-discoverable:
+The following devices are non-discoverable:

 * Media Player
 * Shell